Razhelq/MovieDatabase/README.md

-To run the application you basically need to clone the repository and run
+To run the application in a container you basically need to clone the repository and run

     docker-compose up

-To run in locally, install packages listed in requirements.txt and run
+To run in locally without docker, install packages listed in requirements.txt and run

     python manage.py runserver